Timaru: Tourist attractions

 The South Canterbury Museum is the main museum for the region, containing exhibits relating to physical geography and the environment, fossil remains, Māori rock art, the early settlement of the district, local maritime history, scrimshaw, the E P Seally natural history collection, and information about Richard Pearse, a local inventor and his attempts at manned flight in the first years of the 20th century.

 The Aigantighe (a Scots Gaelic word pronounced "egg and tie") Art Gallery in Wai-iti Road is the South Island's third largest art museum.
 It holds a collection of New Zealand, Pacific, Asian and European art works from the sixteenth century to the present day and includes a sculpture garden.
 The gallery was founded in 1956 and is housed in a homestead built in 1908.

 Timaru has with a number of open spaces, public gardens and parks.
 The Trevor Griffiths Rose Garden at Caroline Bay Park is a major feature of the Timaru Piazza development.
-The parkland of the Bay Area contains a mini golf course, a roller skating rink, a maze and staging for musical events.
-It is home to the annual Summer Carnival that takes place over the Christmas and New Year holiday period.
+The parkland of the Bay Area contains a mini golf course, a roller skating rink, a soundshell and amphitheatre style seating for musical events.
+It is home to the annual Caroline Bay Summer Carnival that takes place over the Christmas and New Year holiday period, featuring live performances, games, and side shows, takes place from Boxing Day through to mid-January at Caroline Bay Park.

 To the south of the city centre are the Timaru Botanic Gardens, first laid out in 1864, with a notable collection of roses and native tree ferns.
 To the west is the Centennial Park Reserve, opened in 1940, that includes a tranquil 3.5 km walkway following the wooded valley of the Otipua Creek.

-The DB Mainland Brewery in Sheffield Street offers tours and tasting sessions.

-The Caroline Bay Carnival, featuring live performances, games, and side shows, takes place from Boxing Day through to mid-January at Caroline Bay Park.

-Aoraki Tourism is the official tourism body for the whole Timaru District.
+Te Ana Maori Rock Art Centre provides guided tours of Maori Rock Art sites in the district.

 Recreation and leisure

 Performing arts

 The Theatre Royal at 118 Stafford Street was home of much of Timaru's live entertainment up to 2019, however it is currently closed for renovations.
 The South Canterbury Drama League hosts shows at the Playhouse.
+The Aidan Theatre is an independent performing arts group which hosts an annual Summer Shakespeare production in the Aigantighe Art Gallery Gardens.

+Movies and film

+Timaru has a movie theatre on Canon St, Timaru.